ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 ## What is blockchain?
 Generically, Blockchain is a *tree* of block of data linked with each other cryptographically.
 What this means is every block is built on top of its parent in such a way that changing contents of the parent invalidates child block.
 This forms core security aspect of blockchain.

-For example, consider following blockchain visualization:

 <img src="/public/assets/blockchain-example.svg" alt="Sample blockchain" style="width:800px;"/>

 Every blockchain implementation is unique, but they share some common concepts.

 ### State machine
 State machine describes how blockchain transitions from current state to next state.
 It requires two inputs:
-1. current state
+1. Current state
-2. state transition operation.
+2. State transition operation

 For correct operation of blockchain state machine must be deterministic for every possible input, so that all correct node reaches same state, upon consuming same input.